inQWIRE/SQIR/VOQC/README.md

 ## Overview

-This README contains instructions for compiling and running the VOQC optimizer.
+This README contains general instructions for compiling and running the VOQC optimizer.
+For instructions on running VOQC on the benchmarks in the VOQC paper, see [benchmarks/README.md](benchmarks/README.md).

 VOQC currently supports the following gates:
 * t, tdg